Winona, Minnesota: Geography

-According to the United States Census Bureau, the city has a total area of 24.32 sqmi; 19.03 sqmi is land and 5.29 sqmi is water.
+According to the United States Census Bureau, the city has an area of 24.32 sqmi; 19.03 sqmi is land and 5.29 sqmi is water.
 Lock and Dam 5A spans the Mississippi River in Winona.
 The highway bridge connecting Winona to the Wisconsin side of the river is at approximately River Mile 726 (USACE map 31).

-Winona's primary suburbs are Goodview, Stockton, Minnesota City and Rollingstone to the west, Homer to the southeast and Bluff Siding is 3 miles directly across the interstate bridge to the north and Fountain City to the north.
-Rochester is 44 miles to the west of Winona, La Crescent is 21 miles to the south, and La Crosse is 30 miles to the southeast.
+Winona's primary suburbs are Goodview, Stockton, Minnesota City, and Rollingstone to the west, Homer to the southeast, and Bluff Siding and Fountain City to the north.
+Rochester is 44 miles west of Winona, La Crescent is 21 miles to the south, and La Crosse is 30 miles to the southeast.

 Winona is part of the driftless area, a region never covered by ice during the last ice age, that includes southeastern Minnesota, northeastern Iowa, southwestern Wisconsin and northwestern Illinois.